Book Descriptions

 From the Publisher

-Billy can be very difficult to please.
-Show him something very tall or very small, and he'll say, whatever.
-Let him play inside the bounciest castle, and he'll shrug and say, whatever.
-Take him for a ride in the smokiest train or the speediest spaceship -- it doesn't matter.
-Billy's reaction is always the same.
-What might the surly boy say if a hungry tiger came by and his nonchalant dad gave Billy a taste of his own medicine?
-William Bee's quirky illustrations give an amusing new spin to a familiar scenario that will have both children and adults laughing in recognition.
+Special gift size edition Billy can be very difficult to please.
+Show him something very tall or very small, and he'll say, Whatever.
+Take him for a ride on the smokiest train or the speediest spaceship -- it doesn't matter; Billy's reaction is always the same.
+What might the surly boy say if he were eaten by a hungry tiger and his dad gave him a taste of his own medicine?
+William Bee's wry illustrations give an amusing new spin to a familiar scenario that will have both children and adults laughing in recognition.
+This new mini edition is a perfect gift.

-Billy can be very difficult to please.
-Show him something very tall or very small, and he'll say, whatever.
-Let him play inside the bounciest castle, and he'll shrug and say, whatever.
-Take him for a ride in the smokiest train or the speediest spaceship -- it doesn't matter.
-Billy's reaction is always the same.
-What might the surly boy say if a hungry tiger came by and his nonchalant dad gave Billy a taste of his own medicine?
-William Bee's quirky illustrations give an amusing new spin to a familiar scenario that will have both children and adults laughing in recognition.
+Special gift size edition Billy can be very difficult to please.
+Show him something very tall or very small, and he'll say, Whatever.
+Take him for a ride on the smokiest train or the speediest spaceship -- it doesn't matter; Billy's reaction is always the same.
+What might the surly boy say if he were eaten by a hungry tiger and his dad gave him a taste of his own medicine?
+William Bee's wry illustrations give an amusing new spin to a familiar scenario that will have both children and adults laughing in recognition.
+This new mini edition is a perfect gift.

 Publisher description retrieved from Google Books.